ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 If there is no prior knowledge, this can be an empty table (which is the default), indicating that all records are unresolved.

+Clusters are similar to pairwise *links* (described in more detail :ref:`below <clustering_sub_steps>`) but inherently enforce the logical consistency of *transitivity* -- if A and B are in the same cluster, and B and C are in the same cluster, then A and C are in the same cluster by definition.

 **Specification:**
 A file in a tabular format with two columns: "Input Record ID" and "Cluster ID".
 "Input Record ID" must have unique values,